PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-13 17:42:27
+Last updated: 2024-04-13 17:43:40
-Random Quote: The last play you'll ever run. - Barney Stinson
+Random Quote: You give me one hour of phone-free bro time, during which we, and by we I mean you, get magnificently, mythologically drunk.
+I'm talking needing-subtitles-when-you-speak drunk. - Barney Stinson